IceDynamix/reliquary-archiver/README.md

       --timeout <TIMEOUT>    How long to wait in seconds until timeout is triggered (for live capture) [default: 120] -v, --verbose...
 How verbose the output should be, can be set up to 3 times.
-Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>  Path to output log to
-  -h, --help                 Print help
+Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>  Path to output log to --database <DB_PATH>   Path to offline database [default: OS-defined TEMP directory] --no-save              Do not save an offline database -h, --help                 Print help
 ```